PhilipPragerUrbina/OctreeCompression/README.md

 # Octree Video Compression
+Video compression using octrees.
+Compresses video like a 3d volume.
 Also can be called volume compression.

+### How it works
-Video compression using octrees.
-Similar to quadtree compression but for videos with a temporal third axis.
-Treats the video like a voxel volume, and compresses it like a sparse voxel octree.
+Similar to quadtree compression but for videos.
+It uses octrees with the third axis being temporal.
+It treats the video like a voxel volume, and compresses it like a sparse voxel octree.
 Just like quadtree compression, it uses color error to decide where to split.

 This compression is hardly practical, but it is a unique approach and is very fun.